-Palacios's work is included in public and private collections in Canada, Switzerland, Spain and the United States, carrying out sculptures for bodies such as the Spanish Agency for International Cooperation for Development, Ministry of Foreign Affairs and Cooperation, the American Hardwood Export Council, based in Washington D.C.
-(USA) or for the American company International Data Corporation, as some of his latest commissions.
+Palacios's work may be found in public and private collections in Canada, Switzerland, Spain, and the United States, creating sculptures for institutions such as the Spanish Agency for International Cooperation for Development, Ministry of Foreign Affairs and Cooperation, the American Hardwood Export Council or International Data Corporation.

 Palacios has been a guest speaker at conferences, round tables, and symposia organized by institutions and entities such as the Consulate General of Spain (New York), the Embassy of Spain in collaboration with the Smithsonian American Art Museum (Washington DC), Open House New York, ETSAB (Superior School of Architecture of Barcelona of the Polytechnic University of Catalonia), AHEC (American Hardwood Export Council), Tecnalia Research & Innovation (San Sebastián, Spain), and EADS (Escuela de Arte y Superior de Diseño de Segovia).

 He has participated in the Arts Program of festivals such as The Guardian Hay Festival or the Bereberia - Sahara.
 Palacios has served as an advisor and jury member for various awards and published articles in specialized magazines.

 He has been the recipient of grants from the Faculty of Fine Arts at Miguel Hernández University, the Eduardo Capa Foundation’s University of Sculpture, and the III Milenium Corporation.
 He is a member of the Spanish Institute of Contemporary Art, IAC, the International Sculpture Center, ISC, United States, and the European Sculpture Network, Germany.